discretize/discretize-guides/builds/ranger/soulbeast/index.md

 For your second weapon set you either run greatsword or longbow:

 - Longbow is a default pick for fractal <Specialization name="Soulbeast"/> as it has a higher burst potential through the ability to precast <Skill name="Barrage"/> which is high damage ticking AoE, however you will end up with lower damage if your phases are too long since its auto attacks are very weak.
 Longbow synergizes well with <Item id="84505"/> which you can proc for a nice damage bonus.
-- Greatsword on the other side offers great sustained DPS.
+- Greatsword on the other hand offers great sustained DPS.
 You need to be smart about utilizing the <Uncategorized name="attackofopportunity"/> effect that you gain from <Skill id="12525"/>.
 Finally, you also have <Skill name="Counterattack"/> which is a handy block in certain scenarios.
-It also allows you to move quickly around in fractals thanks to <Skill name="swoop"/>.
+It also allows you to move quickly around in fractals thanks to <Skill id="12521"/>.
 - In order to proc <Item id="84505"/> you merely need to use any CC skill (such as <Skill id="45743"/> or <Skill id="12511"/>) whilst the enemy is using an ability.

 **Pets:**